Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Inside the Events Database create a collection with the name Active Events.

-Inside the Active Events Collection add the following attributes by clicking on Create attribute button
+Inside the Active Events Collection add the following attributes by clicking on the Create attribute button

 Also, create an API key from the console page at the bottom-most part and give it the database scope